Paulinho’s goal sends Palmeiras past Botafogo in the Club World Cup before another loud crowd

 From there, it was Palmeiras’ turn to defend, with 20 minutes of extra time still to play.
 They did, if only just at times — such as when Botafogo’s Artur hit a long-range curler just wide of the left post from 25 yards.

-Botafogo’s biggest chance came off a corner kick in the 123rd minute, with the service producing a scramble in the six-yard box.
-But Palmeiras goalkepeer Weverton managed to grab the loose ball out of the crowd, and gladly stayed down to bring a stoppage in play.
+Gómez protested his innocence, but it was an obvious foul and French referee François Letexier — one of the world’s most prominent officials — didn’t hesitate.

+FIFA’s head of refereeing Pierluigi Collina, must have appreciated that as he watched from a suite with FIFA president Gianni Infantino, South American confederation president Alejandro Dominguez, and other dignitaries.

-There were still a few more seconds to endure until Letexier finally blew his whistle.
-When he did, everyone on the Palmeiras bench sprinted onto the field, and the whole team ran to their fans to celebrate.
+When Letexier blew the final whistle, everyone on the Palmeiras bench sprinted onto the field, and the whole team ran to their fans to celebrate.

-They’ll all be back here in just under a week for an even bigger party.
+“It really wasn’t easy,” said Palmeiras centerback Bruno Fuchs, who played every second.
+“I don’t know what time Paulinho’s goal was, but we needed a lot of time to break through their [defensive] barrier. … I think we deserved to be winning earlier, but congratulations to our team for their willpower, their commitment, their resilience — we believed until the end, and we were happy to win 1-0.”

+» READ MORE: Another Brazilian, Vinícius Júnior, starred in Real Madrid's rout of Red Bull Salzburg before over 64,000 fans at the Linc